Zachoz/XenRegister/README.md

 ?>
 ```

-#### Send confirmation email fix
-To properly send a confirmation email make the following change from this pull request (if not already pulled): https://github.com/Contex/XenAPI/pull/8

 #### Send user a randomly generated password
 To generate a random password for the user after their account has been created make the following edits:
 Make the following edit to AccountConfirmation.php (SiteDir/library/XenForo/ControllerPublic/AccountConfirmation.php)